Corsica - Day 7

 Clouds from the airplane

 I arrived at an airport outside of Paris.
 Fortunately I had my GPS so I could see I was about 45 km south of the city.
-This was again one of those situations where I got dropped off somewhere at night and had no idea where I was, but needed to figure it out quickly as otherwise I wouldn't have anywhere to sleep.
+This was again one of those situations where I found myself somewhere unknown at night and needed to formulate a plan quickly as I wouldn't have anywhere to sleep otherwise.

-I knew I needed to reach Gare du Nord station because Bart and I had been there twice before during cycling vacation.
-After asking around I learned which of the (literally) 27 bus lines to Paris I needed to take.
-In the bus I had to pay attention to get off at the right station.
-The station I arrived at was nearly as large as Gare du Nord and there were no signs indicating how to reach Gare du Nord itself.
-Eventually I figured out that beneath the station was an entire second station for metro lines.
-Those did go to Gare du Nord.
+I knew I needed to reach Gare du Nord station because Bart and I had been there twice before during our cycling trips.
+After asking for help I learned which of the literally 27 bus lines to Paris I needed to take.
+The station I arrived at was nearly as large as Gare du Nord but there were no signs indicating how to reach Gare du Nord itself.
+Eventually I figured out that there was an entire second station for metro lines under the already enormous bus station.
+In contrast to the busses, the metro did go to Gare du Nord.
 I walked through a tunnel for 40 minutes before reaching the right line.
-After a 20 minute metro ride I finally reached the station.
+After a 20 minute ride I finally arrived.

 I knew from our cycling trips that I needed to take the train to Lille, which was leaving in 6 minutes.
 I quickly bought a ticket and got in, not 100% sure if it was the correct train.
-After two hours I arrived around midnight.
+After two hours I arrived in Lille around midnight.
 There were no trains riding any more and (besides 5 stars hotels) no places to sleep.
-I decided to camp in the park, just as Bart and I had done in Dijon on one of our cycling trips.
-It was not easy to find a good place, but eventually I did.
-Hopefully it wouldn't started raining and I wouldn't get caught.
+I decided to camp in the park, just as Bart and I had done before in Dijon.
+It was not easy to find a good spot, but I eventually did.
+I hoped it wouldn't started raining and I wouldn't get caught.